slideshow-templates/slideshow-slidy/README.markdown

     $ slideshow -t slidy slidy.text

 Open up the generated `slidy.html` page in your browser.
 Voila.
 That's it.

+Bonus: Open up the generated `slidy.w3c.html` page to see the W3C Blue theme in action in your browser.

 ## Questions?
 Comments?